 Day 5 Kandy

-This morning you’ll visit Dalada Maligawa (the Temple of the Tooth), which houses the country's most sacred relic: a tooth said to be the Buddha's.
-Pilgrims have been coming to pay homage at this site since the 16th century.
-We visit a local family for dinner and learn the steps to traditional Kandayan dancing during some lessons from local performers.
+This morning, visit Dalada Maligawa (the Temple of the Tooth), which houses the country's most sacred relic: a tooth said to belong to the Gautama Buddha.
+Pilgrims have been coming to pay homage at this site since the 16th century and they still come in droves today, making it a fascinating place to teach kids about one of the world’s oldest religions still being widely practiced.
+This evening join a local family for dinner and learn the steps to a traditional Kandayan dance during some lessons from local performers.

 Day 6 Bandarawela

 After breakfast hit the road by private bus past lush green hills to Nuwara Eliya (3 hours), a former colonial hill station built entirely during the 19th century.
 The old world architecture reflects what you might expect to find in an English village and the town is a fascinating mix of water buffalo and brick Victorian buildings, golf courses and tea plantations.
 From here board a train to Bandarawela (2 hours).
 Enjoy views across the hills and tea plantations from your accommodation this evening.

 After a few busy days on the road, today unfolds at a slower pace.
 Bandarawela is an unhurried, unpretentious hill town that exists to supply the needs of the tea plantation workers and their families.
 Another distinctive feature of Bandarawela is the colonial flavour still preserved in the many old buildings, including the Bandarawela Hotel and the old supermarket.
 Enjoy a leisurely morning walk through the countryside, past tea workers plucking the tips of the plants and throwing them into the baskets on their backs.
 The afternoon is free for your enjoyment – you could always get the family together and challenge some of the locals to a friendly game of cricket.